XPixelGroup/BasicSR/README.md

 ### Getting Started
 - How to test a model
 1. prepare your data and pretrained model
-    1. SRResNet pretrained model can be downloaded from [Google Drive](https://drive.google.com/file/d/18yHStj3INmQ7AD0JlcyedMJ1ENhoBtUl/view?usp=sharing)
+    1. SRResNet pretrained model can be downloaded from [Google Drive](https://drive.google.com/file/d/18yHStj3INmQ7AD0JlcyedMJ1ENhoBtUl/view?usp=sharing).
-    The model is not the best and we may provide a new one later.
+    The model is not the best and we may provide a new one later :-)
     1. Put the downloaded model in `BasicSR/experiments/pretrained_models/`.
 1. modify the corresponding testing json file in `options/test/test.json`
 1. test the model with the command `python3 test.py -opt options/test/test.json`